-Stylist extraordinaire and Kitchen Warehouse Events Manager Jo-Anne Pabst is going bundt cake crazy.
+Stylist extraordinaire and Kitchen Warehouse Production Manager Jo-Anne Pabst is going bundt cake crazy.
 Inspired by baker and author Charlotte Ree, Jo is endeavouring to bake a recipe from Charlotte’s new book Just Desserts every week.

 This is Jo’s delicious attempt at Charlotte’s Chocolate Ganache Bundt Cake recipe.
 Charlotte garnishes hers with blackberries while Jo’s opted for a combination of strawberries, blueberries, raspberries, and chocolate block.

 Bundts are simply stunning, thanks to their unique shape.
 Charlotte gives two essential tips to make sure your bundt cake turns out the perfect shape.
-First, grease you bundt pan generously with non-stick cooking spray.
+First, grease your bundt pan generously with non-stick cooking spray.
 Second, allow the bundt cake to cool completely in the pan on a wire rack before attempting to turn the cake out.
 Jo’s learned the hard way that these two things are an absolute must so don’t skip them!

 - Bundt pan

 - Small saucepan